PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 The apple would last them about two more days Tom thought carefully, weighing it up in her mind.
 Full bellies all round.
 A heavenly comfort with a nagging feeling.
 What was that nagging feeling?
 An awareness catching up with her.
 Probing her thoughts she reluctantly opened blocks and doubt seeped in.
 "Oh yes," she murmured.
 The apple would inevitably be eaten.
 With no apple left the family would be back to the way it was before.
 Which was nothing.
 Winter was not over yet.

-"It will be a while till spring."
+"It's ages till spring."
 Tom thought looking towards the core.
 Somehow her focus left the apple even though she was looking straight at it.
-Tom's mind drifted to thoughts of spring.
+Tom's mind drifted.

 Spring would break and the family could get back to a merry life of hunting rodents for meals, served with nettles.
 A banquet.
 But just a daydream.
 A lovely daydream while she laid on her back.
 With a sigh she pulled herself up to sit, her mind returning to the present.